Alawites: Etymology

 In older sources, Alawis are often called "Ansaris".
 According to Samuel Lyde, who lived among the Alawites during the mid-19th century, this was a term they used among themselves.
 Other sources indicate that "Ansari" is simply a Western error in the transliteration of "Nusayri".
 Alawites historically self-identified as Nusayrites, (Note: نصيرية) after their religious founder Ibn Nusayr al-Numayri.
 However, the term "Nusayri" had fallen out of currency by the 1920s, as a movement led by intellectuals within the community during the French Mandate sought to replace it with the modern term "Alawi".
 They characterised the older name (which implied "a separate ethnic and religious identity") as an "invention of the sect's enemies", ostensibly favouring an emphasis on "connection with mainstream Islam"—particularly the Shia branch.
-The term "Nusayrites" is now used as a slur and was frequently used as by Sunni fundamentalists fighting against Bashar al-Assad's government in the Syrian civil war, who use its emphasis on Ibn Nusayr to insinuate that Alawi beliefs are "man-made" and not divinely inspired.
+The term "Nusayrites" is now used as a slur and was frequently used as such by Sunni fundamentalists fighting against Bashar al-Assad's government in the Syrian civil war, who use its emphasis on Ibn Nusayr to insinuate that Alawi beliefs are "man-made" and not divinely inspired.

 Necati Alkan argued in an article that the "Alawi" appellation was used in an 11th-century Nusayri book and was not a 20th-century invention.
 The following quote from the same article illustrates his point: As to the change from "Nuṣayrī" to "ʿAlawī": most studies agree that the term "ʿAlawī" was not used until after WWI and probably coined and circulated by Muḥammad Amīn Ghālib al-Ṭawīl, an Ottoman official and writer of the famous Taʾrīkh al-ʿAlawiyyīn (1924).
 However, the name 'Alawī' appears in an 11th century Nuṣayrī tract as one of the names of the believer (...).
 Moreover, the term 'Alawī' was already used at the beginning of the 20th century.
 In 1903 the Belgian-born Jesuit and Orientalist Henri Lammens (d.
 1937) visited a certain Ḥaydarī-Nuṣayrī sheikh Abdullah in a village near Antakya and mentions that the latter preferred the name 'Alawī' for his people.
 Lastly, it is interesting to note that in the above-mentioned petitions of 1892 and 1909 the Nuṣayrīs called themselves the 'Arab Alawī people' (ʿArab ʿAlevī ṭāʾifesi) 'our ʿAlawī Nuṣayrī people' (ṭāʾifatunā al-Nuṣayriyya al-ʿAlawiyya) or 'signed with Alawī people' (ʿAlevī ṭāʾifesi imżāsıyla).
 This early self-designation is, in my opinion, of triple importance.
 Firstly, it shows that the word 'Alawī' was always used by these people, as ʿAlawī authors emphasize; secondly, it hints at the reformation of the Nuṣayrīs, launched by some of their sheikhs in the 19th century and their attempt to be accepted as part of Islam; and thirdly, it challenges the claims that the change of the identity and name from 'Nuṣayrī' to 'ʿAlawī' took place around 1920, in the beginning of the French mandate in Syria (1919–1938).

 The Alawites are distinct from the Alevi religious sect in Turkey, although the terms share a common etymology and pronunciation.